741 Colonel Ledyard Highway

 purposes, that he would note that the salary of his counterpart at the Board of Education was

-$155,250 a year, noting that his annual salary is a hundred, $111,459.
-He noted that his
+$155,250 a year, noting that his annual salary is $111,459.
+He noted that his Board of

-was no discussion whatsoever on Board of Education’s salary increases, noting that although
+discussion whatsoever on Board of Education’s salary increases, noting that although

 Councilor Ryan tried it fell on deaf ears.